Last Update: December 19, 2020

 - Participants in Online Courses.
 Courses may require you to share comments and opinions with groups of other users for educational purposes.
 You are not required to share your identity or other identifiable information.
 With your consent, some of the work you produce through online courses may be shared on our Websites.

 We may share your information with third parties who provide services or functions on our behalf and who require the information to provide those specific services to us.
-These third parties include secure database sites and online training platforms.
+These third parties may include secure database sites, online training platforms, and social sharing platforms.

 In some instances, we collect information that is not personally identifiable.
 Examples of this type of information include the type of computer operating system used, the type of Web browser used, or the domain name of the Web site which linked to our site This information helps us analyze trends, administer our site, and gather information for marketing and other uses.